Last updated on September 16th, 2023 at 06:26 am

 First, this rule is not in effect unless the tournament director declares that it is in effect in a particular tournament.
 The tournament director may decide where the rule will be in effect and where it won’t be.
 Whether it is the whole course or some specific holes, or some individual objects.

-Second, when the two-meter rule is in effect, a disc that comes to rest at least 2 meters above the in-bound playing surface, the player will be penalized with a penalty throw.
-The disc should be measured from the lowest point of the disc to the surface directly below it.
-The next position will be directly below the disc towards the playing surface.
+Secondly, under the two-meter rule, a disc landing at least 2 meters above the in-bound playing surface results in a penalty throw.
+This determination involves measuring from the disc’s lowest point to the surface directly below it and positioning the next spot directly beneath the disc toward the playing surface.

 Third, a disc is not subject to the 2-meter rule when it is supported by the discatcher for the hole.